Forecast Profitability Accurately with Resource Planning

 A critical piece to getting more accurate forecasting for your small business is practicing better resource planning and management.
 It’s not just about the work coming in, but how successfully you are able to complete projects.

 By leveraging comprehensive resource planning, businesses are better able to forecast revenue and profitability ACCURATELY.
-We’ll share tips for what to consider when resource planning, how to get started, and tools you can use to better manage your resources.
+We’ll share tips for what to consider when resource planning, how to get started, and software tools you can use to better manage your resources.

 What is resource planning?

 Resource planning is often the first step in project management.
 Essentially, resource planning identifies all the necessary resources to complete a project.
 Resources include team members (roles and responsibilities) as well as tools (software, hardware, facilities, etc.).
-Resource planning in project management involves putting these items into a schedule.
+Resource planning in project management involves putting all these items into a schedule.